1.1 “Seller” means Boxkraft Limited, its successors and assigns or any person acting on behalf of and with the authority of the Seller.

 1.3 “Goods” means all Goods and/or Services provided by the Seller to the Client, at the Client’s request, from time to time (including any apparel, designs, drawings, cards, pamphlets, flyers, newspapers, periodicals, magazines or any manuscript, advertisement, general copy, graphics, websites and other digital display material and/or content supplied by the Client or any other product, created or deposited incidentally by the Seller in the course of supplying to the Client any Goods (where the context so permits the terms ‘Goods’ or ‘Services’ shall be interchangeable for the other)) and are as described on the invoices, quotation, work authorisation or any other forms as provided by the Seller to the Client.

-1.4 “Price” means the Price payable (plus any Goods and Services Tax (GST) where applicable) for the Goods as agreed between the Seller and the Client in accordance with clause 6 below.
+1.4 “Price” means the Price payable in New Zealand Dollars (plus any Goods and Services Tax (GST) where applicable) for the Goods as agreed between the Seller and the Client in accordance with clause 6 below.

 2.1 The Client is taken to have exclusively accepted and is immediately bound, jointly and severally, by these terms and conditions if the Client places an order for or accepts delivery of the Goods.